bellons91/personal-tech-notes/azure-cli/azure-vm-scripts.md

 # Operations on VM with Cloud CLI

-This page lists some scripts useful for operating on [[azure-virtual-machines]].
+This page lists some scripts useful for operating on [[Azure Virtual Machines]].

 ## How to create a VM